JKoblitz/bacdive-api/README.md

 # BacDive API

 Using the BacDive API requires registration.
-Registrations is free but the usage of BacDive data is only permitted when in compliance with the BacDive terms of use.
+Registration is free but the usage of BacDive data is only permitted when in compliance with the BacDive terms of use.
 See [About BacDive](https://bacdive.dsmz.de/about) for details.

 Please register [here](https://api.bacdive.dsmz.de/login).